Idagunji Mahaganapati Yakshagana Mandali: Keremane Shambhu Hegde

 Kermane Shambhu Hegde is the son of Shivarama Hegde.
 He also entered the field of Yakshagana like his father and also earned various awards including the Sangeet Natak Akademi award.
 He brought in changes to the Yakshagana tradition by introducing truncated versions of the art form to make it more acceptable to people outside its traditional base.
 He established a school in his native village of Gunavante, Honnavar Taluk, to systematize Yakshagana learning.
-This (Srimaya Yakshagana Kalakendra, Gunavante), even to this day, is serving as a Gurukula and nurturing upcoming yakshagana artists.
+This (Shrimaya Yakshagana Kalakendra, Gunavante), even to this day, is serving as a Gurukula and nurturing upcoming yakshagana artists.
 He went on to become the chairman of the Karnataka Janapada (folk) and Yakshagana Academy.
 Some of the characters portrayed by Shambhu Hegde are that of Balarama, Jarasandha and Duryodhana.
 He has also acted in films and won the Karnataka State Film award for his supporting role in the Kannada film, Parva in the year 2001-2002.
 He was a member of the Governing body of the South Zone Cultural Centre and also was a member of Rangasamaja which looks after the working of the repertory Rangayana.